ckhsponge/ckhtech-infrastructure/README.md

 cp terraform/deploy/resizer/terraform.tfvars.example terraform/deploy/resizer/terraform.tfvars
 ```

-In the backend you must at least use the name of your state bucket if you are using remote state.
+* In the backend you must at least use the name of your state bucket if you are using remote state.
-In the tfvars you must choose a host name for your resizing service.
+* In the tfvars you must choose a host name for your resizing service.
-You can optionally create a Route 53 zone and certificate if you haven't created those for your domain yet.
+* Also in tfvars, you can optionally create a Route 53 zone and certificate if you haven't created those for your domain yet.
 If you have those already they will be referenced and used.

 Deploy it!